alekplay/notes/Programming/Adaptive Layouts in iOS.md

 		* The constraint will appear _greyed out_ in both the size inspector and document outline
 	* By opening the size inspector for a given constraint you can also install/ uninstall it for different size classes
 * __Fonts__ can also be overridden with size classes, by pressing the little `+` next to the font name in the __Attributes Inspector__
+* Entire views can also be uninstalled in certain size classes, by selecting them and pressing `cmd + delete`
+* You can override a size class for a view or controller using the method: `setOverrideTraitCollection(UITraitCollection(...), forChildViewController: ViewController)`
+	* Providing `nil` as the first parameter, will reset the trait collection back to the default for this device
+* __Asset Catalogs__ allow you to specify different images for different size classes
+	* This can be set in the Attributes Inspector
+	* The notation for the different size classes is as follows: `*` = Any, `-` = Compact, `+` = Regular
+* `UIAppearance` allows you to specify different styles based on the size classes: `object.appearanceForTraitCollection(traitCollection).attribute = value`